AdaCore/spark2014/lrm/source/packages.rst

    defined in the Ada RM Annex C6  (or J15).
 A variable which is not specified as volatile is non-volatile state.

 #.
-A state abstraction denoted as an external non-volatile state cannot be
+A state abstraction denoted as external non-volatile state cannot be
    specified as an input only or output only state.
 All external states that are specified as input only or output only are volatile states.